erroronline1/caro/readme.md

 ## Useage notes and caveats

 ### Network connection handling
 * The application caches requests.
 Get requests return the latest version, which might not always be the recent system state but is considered better than nothing.
 From a risk point of view it is more reliable to have a record on a slightly outdated form than no record at all.
-POST, PUT and DELETE requests however are stored within an indexedDB and executed once a successful GET request indicates reconnection to the server.
-This might lead to a delay but is better than nothing.
+POST, PUT and DELETE requests however are stored within an indexedDB and trying to be executed once a successful GET request indicates reconnection to the server.
+This might lead to a delay of data but is better than nothing.
 However note that this only is reliable if the browser does not delete session content on closing.
 This is not a matter of the app but your system environment.
 You may have to contact your IT department.
-* Cached post requests may insert the user name and entry date on processing.
-That is the logged in user on, and time of processing on the server side.
-If all goes wrong a different person seemed to have done the entry.
-This may be unfortunate but processing these data on the server side reduces payload, is supposed to enhance security and is considered more of a theoretical issue.
+* Cached POST and PUT requests add an encoded user identifier to the payload.
+This identifier, if successfully validated, overrides the logged in user (including assigned permissions) for service-worker-requests and ensures a valid identity for contributing records.
+Timestamps may vary depending on the server side processing though.

 ### Miscellaneous
 * Setting the package size for the SQL environment to a higher value than default is useful beside the packagesize within setup.ini.
 Batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit.